-- 10 2016; Bojinski et al., 2014) above a site.
-SASBEs aim to encompass all suitable knowledge of the state of the target variable at the specific site and include an estimate of the uncertainty on each value therewith satisfying the requirements of GCOS-170 (2013).
+Site atmospheric state best estimates (SASBEs; Tobin et al., 2006) combine measurements from multiple instruments to create a vertically resolved, high temporal resolution time series of an atmospheric essential climate variable (ECV; GCOS-200, 2016; Bojinski et al., 2014) above a site.
+SASBEs aim to encompass all suitable knowledge of the state of the target variable at the specific site and include an estimate of the uncertainty on each value, therewith satisfying the requirements of GCOS-170 (2013).
 Tobin et al. (2006) developed a SASBE for the Atmospheric Radiation Measurement (ARM) site Southern Great Plains1, which was used to validate retrievals of temperature and water vapour from the Atmospheric Infrared Sounder (AIRS; Aumann et al., 2003).
-Maillard Barras et al. (2015) present a methodology to combine in situ ozonesonde and space-based - 15 microwave radiometer measurements from SOMORA into an ozone SASBE.
+Maillard Barras et al. (2015) present a methodology to combine in situ ozonesonde and spacebased microwave radiometer measurements from SOMORA into an ozone SASBE.
 The authors found improved agreement between the ozone SASBE and the Microwave Limb Sounder (AURA/MLS) in comparison to the agreement with the operational SOMORA retrieval which does not include ozonesonde profiles.